 Fund improvements to governance and administration: Ensure good decision-making and efficiency and effectiveness in service delivery through improved systems, processes and development and performance frameworks.
-Reduce levels of debt: Reduce external loan balances by 70% over the next 10 years.
+Reduce levels of debt: Reduce external loan balances by 70% over the next 10 years, and repay internal borrowings to repair liquidity.